Please refer to the University’s Glossary of Term for policies and procedures.

 3. Submission of applications

-Applications must reach Human Resources by 5pm on the advertised closing date.
+Applications must reach People and Culture by 5pm on the advertised closing date.
 Late Expressions of Interest will not be accepted.

 Applications are to be submitted as a pdf file by email to USCcareers@usc.edu.au.